anthobarbarich/paradisecity/content/practical.md

       order your camping ticket, a camping upgrade is available.
     question: IS MY CAMPING TICKET INCLUDED IN MY FESTIVAL TICKET?
   - answer: >-
-      On our camping you can take a hot shower and use toilets.
+      On our campsite you can take a hot shower and use toilets.
 You will also find what you need to do your dishes and recycle your waste!